 Santa Barbara Wrongful Death Lawyer

 Losing a loved one is a gut-wrenching, traumatic event.
 It can turn your life upside down.
 The pain and grief can be overwhelming, especially when the loss is sudden and the consequence of a preventable accident.
-If you lost a loved one, deepest condolences go out to you and your family.
-The memory of your loved one needs to be honored and the at-fault party needs to be held responsible.
-This is why you should consider retaining the services of a Santa Barbara wrongful death attorney and pursue a claim against the at-fault individual or corporation.Who Can File a Wrongful Death Claim?
+If you lost a loved one, our deepest condolences go out to you and your family.
+The memory of your loved one needs to be honored, and the at-fault party needs to be held responsible.
+This is why you should consider retaining the services of a Santa Barbara, wrongful death attorney and pursue a claim against the at-fault individual or corporation.Who Can File a Wrongful Death Claim?

 - the surviving spouse or domestic partner of the decedent

 - the children of the decedent

 - the parents of the decedent

 This means that if you were dating the decedent or even engaged to be married, you may be prohibited from filing a wrongful death claim on their behalf.
 Extended relatives such as cousins or grandparents are also likely prohibited from filing a wrongful death claim.Damages You Can Pursue Through a Wrongful Death Claim